 Father Michael Robinson, Assistant Curate of St Peter’s Walworth said, “We are delighted to be part of this

 exciting collaboration of community and music, bringing together so many different cultural influences into

 REPRESENTATIVE MUSIC RESIDENCIES…

 Yup.
 It’s a thing.
 We are delighted to have been awarded funds to present live music featuring artists from the community regularly, so watch out for some fantastic monthly free gigs, workshops & special events out and about in the neighbourhood like these ones we produced in Summer 2018…

-Our new suppliers are called REDEMPTION.
+Our suppliers are called REDEMPTION.
 Their roastery is based inside the walls of Aylesbury Prison.
 As well as producing damn fine blends, it’s where they transform young offenders into specialty coffee industry professionals.
 They learn on the job, equipping them with the real skills they need to work in a cafe or roastery on the outside.